 Scholarships and Awards

-Students may contact Dr. Sheridan for more information about the following scholarships awarded through the department:
+Students may contact Dr. Masters for more information about the following scholarships awarded through the department:

 - The James E. L. Wade Scholarship in political science and history are awarded based on merit to political science majors who have a B average or above on university coursework, and financial need.
 Current award is $2000 per year (renewable for four years); amount of future awards are determined by annual market conditions.
 The Wade Scholarships were created by Mr. Wade, who was an early business leader and former Wilmington mayor.